JimmySoftLLC/Heater-Calc/README.md

 # Heater-Calc
 Web app that calculates heater transfer for conduction, convection, radiation, process load and heatup.

-Heater Calc only uses html, css, js and bootstrap components.
+Heater Calc only uses html, css, js, jquery, popper.js and bootstrap components.
 The bootstrap components that are used are cards, modals, navbar and footers.
 Because of this it is light weight and very fast.

 It uses IndexedDB as a client database therefore there is no need for mongoDB to be running on the server.

 This is a great example for those who do not want the maintenance of backend components like mongodb but need data persistence on the client side.

 >**Note**: Client side browser databases are great for an application like this.
 This a simple calculator app with persitant data at no cost.
-This is a great use case where you don't want the expense of a server side data base or the maintenance nightmares.
+This is a great use case where you want a static website without the expense of a server side data base.

 ![heater calc image](https://www.jimmysoftllc.com/img/portfolio/02-full.jpg "Heater calc screenshot")